Machine learning applications for the study of AGN physical properties using photometric observations: Catalog column description

-The result of the work presented in this paper has been compiled into a single catalogue available in \url{https://www.zeuthen.desy.de/nuastro/ML_reconstructed_AGN_catalogue/} This includes the \num{21364} reconstructed sources, with results from the obscuration classifier and estimation of $z$, $L_{\rm X}$, $L_{\rm Bol}$, $M_{\rm BH}$, $L_{\rm Edd}$ and $\lambda_{\rm Edd}$ with associated reconstruction uncertainties.
-For \num{4457} sources, of Type 2 AGN without previous $z$ information, entries for $L_{\rm X}$, $L_{\rm Bol}$, $M_{\rm BH}$, $L_{\rm Edd}$ and $\lambda_{\rm Edd}$ are left blank.
+The result of the work presented in this paper has been compiled into a single catalog available online\footnote{\url{https://www.zeuthen.desy.de/nuastro/ML_reconstructed_AGN_catalogue/}}.
+This includes the \num{21050} reconstructed sources, with results from the obscuration classifier and estimation of $z$, $L_{\rm X}$, $L_{\rm Bol}$, $M_{\rm BH}$, $L_{\rm Edd}$, and $\lambda_{\rm Edd}$ with associated reconstruction uncertainties.

-In addition, the \num{7616} SPIDERS sources used in the training sample are also included.
-A description of the catalogue's columns is given below.
-Features providing X-ray, IR, optical information were taken from the references listed in Table \ref{tab:inputs}.
+In addition, the \num{7613} SPIDERS sources used in the training sample are also included.
+A description of the catalog's columns is given below.
+Features providing X-ray, IR, and optical information were taken from the references listed in Table \ref{tab:inputs}.